danny05158/My_Website/content/project/seniorenrichment-project/index.md

   focal_point = "Center"
 +++

-Senior Enrichment is a CRUD web app built in five days.
+Aircraft Fanatics is a CRUD web app built in five days.
 It is an app for aircraft fanatics which integrates RESTful API and allows you to manage these aircrafts!
 Built using Sequelize, Express, React, Redux, and React-Redux.
+For styling I used Material UI and Grommet v2.
+Visit the github repo using the Project Link above.